awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

 # Troubleshooting Cisco IOS Customer Gateway without Border Gateway Protocol Connectivity<a name="Cisco_Troubleshooting_NoBGP"></a>

-When you troubleshoot the connectivity of a Cisco customer gateway, you need to consider three things: IKE, IPsec and tunnel\.
+When you troubleshoot the connectivity of a Cisco customer gateway, consider three things: IKE, IPsec, and tunnel\.
 You can troubleshoot these areas in any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.

 ## IKE<a name="IOS_NoBGP_IKE"></a>